About me

 Some time ago I composed five pieces for a competetion organized by Eric Whitacre and Spitfire Audio...

-for SSATB a cappella choir
+for SSAATTBB a cappella choir